mobkits/touch-simulate/Readme.md

 Create TouchSimulate instance with element and options
 * `option.speed` set speed
+* `option.fixTarget` use the real target at the point instead of `el` to dispatch the event
-* `option.point` show a transparent point at the screen
+* `option.point` show a transparent point at the screen, can not use with `fixTarget`
 * `option.ease` define a [ease function](https://github.com/component/ease) for the movemonent, default `linear`

 #### .speed(number)